nicklpeterson/myRetail/readme.md

 ##### Future Changes
 We may want to add a schema change management tool (like [Mongock](https://github.com/cloudyrock/mongock)) to facilitate easy database changes.

+### Security
+The put endpoint for updating product price information is only avilable to users with credentials saved in the user collection of the database.
+The endpoint is secured with authentication and authorization using JSON Web Tokens (JWT).

+The following header is required when accessing `/products/price/{id}`, where `xxx.yyy.zzz` is the JWT:
+- `Authorization: Bearer xxx.yyy.zzz`

+Before accessing the endpoint users must obtain a token using the login endpoint.
+For Example:

+- `curl -i -H "Content-Type: application/json" -X POST -d '{"username": "admin", "password": "admin"}' http://localhost :8080
+/login`

+If a user with the above credentials is found in the database, the application will respond with an authorization header that contains a JWT that will be valid for 15 minutes.